wmhilton-stoplight/platform-docs/docs/1.-quickstarts/add-projects-quickstart.md

 Add an OpenAPI description, Json Schema, Article, or Images by clicking on `Add`.

-### Promote this project to a Git repo
+### Promote to a Git repo (Recommended)
-This would create a Git repo and push the contents to that repo.
-This allows you to keep it in sync with changes on your Git provider.
+To start sharing this project you can promote it to a Git repo.
+This would create a Git repo and push the imported/newly created content always keeping it in sync with the changes within or outside Studio.

 ![promote-to-git](../../assets/images/promote-to-git.gif)